A lifetime of gender inequality: What investors can do

 - Enabling men to take paternity leave and making leadership accountable.
 Germany’s parental leave system is relatively gender-equal.
 Mothers and fathers are entitled to the same leave to take time off for the family, and their job is protected until the child turns three.
 Still, almost two-thirds of fathers don’t take up the opportunity.
 Most of them do not because of career disruption fears or resistance from line managers.
 We would expect the company’s mindset and practices to genuinely support paternity leave.

-- Encouraging the disclosure of the gender pay gap.
+- Encouraging open dialogue on the gender pay gap.
 What gets measured get managed.
-Ultimately, proactive gender pay gap disclosure is a positive signal that the company has started to think about the best ways to tackle the issues preventing the advancement of gender equality.
+Ultimately, taking a proactive approach towards the gender pay gap is a positive signal that the company has started to think about the best ways to tackle the issues preventing the advancement of gender equality.

 Japan: Can Womenomics deliver?